memefeed-labs/memefeed/README.md

 7. A token would make sense for Memefeed to enable DA-neutrality.
 Maybe to post to multiple DAs.
 8. (Future) Room metadata privacy.
 What happens in a room, should stay in a room.

+Probably ending the hackathon with a lot more questions than I started with :)

 ## Design Details

 1. [Data Models (Postgres)](https://github.com/memefeed-labs/memefeed/blob/main/src/resources/memes-pg.ts)